 While the two examples are relatively benign, we have seen at least one story in the news of a casino data being breach occurring through a temperature control device for a fishtank.
 And with many smaller IT departments relying on easy-to-implement and manage security cameras, these Internet-accessible devices are the perfect entry point for external attackers looking for a way in.

 When connecting these devices – both at home and in the workplace – consider the following guidance:

 - Limit External Access – In all cases mentioned above, the devices were accessible from the Internet.
-Requiring a VPN connection to access the network and then the device is one way of keeping preying eyes from getting to your devices.
+Requiring a VPN connection to access the network and then the device is one way of keeping prying eyes from getting to your devices.